8.224 Exploring Black Holes: General Relativity and Astrophysics

 Study of physical effects in the vicinity of a black hole as a basis for understanding general relativity, astrophysics, and elements of cosmology.
 Extension to current developments in theory and observation.
 Energy and momentum in flat space-time; the metric; curvature of space-time near rotating and nonrotating centers of attraction; trajectories and orbits of particles and light; elementary models of the Cosmos.
 Weekly meetings include an evening seminar and recitation.
 The last third of the term is reserved for collaborative research projects on topics such as the Global Positioning System, solar system tests of relativity, descending into a black hole, gravitational lensing, gravitational waves, Gravity Probe B, and more advanced models of the cosmos.
 Subject has online components that are open to selected MIT alumni.
 Alumni wishing to participate should contact Professor Bertschinger at firstname.lastname@example.org.
 Limited to 40.

 8.224 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by E. Bertschinger.
+It will be instructed by E. Bertschinger.

 This class counts for a total of 12 credits.